jjoliveira/olacarro-proj/README.md

 3) *How to get the dealer_id `/vehicle_listings` endpoint?*
     - As I couldn't understand how the dealer_id would be passed in this endpoint I made it initialized to "" (empty String).
 Some scenarios that I thought of are:
       - initialization as empty string or null;
-      - be in the beginggin of the JSON, before the list with the listings;
+      - be in the beginning of the JSON, before the list with the listings;
       - be a session_id;
       - be a path variable like in `upload_csv` endpoint **(IMPLEMENTATION USED)**.